rclone/rclone/docs/content/docs.md

 Moves the source to the destination.

-If there are no filters in use this is equivalent to a copy followed by a purge, but may using server side operations to speed it up if possible.
+If there are no filters in use this is equivalent to a copy followed by a purge, but may use server side operations to speed it up if possible.

 If filters are in use then it is equivalent to a copy followed by delete, followed by an rmdir (which only removes the directory if empty).
-The individual file moves will be moved with srver side operations if possible.
+The individual file moves will be moved with server side operations if possible.

 **Important**: Since this can cause data loss, test first with the